 - Data is backed up off site frequently.
 Backups are done regularly and not held on-site.

 - Data is never saved directly to laptops, desktops or other mobile devices.

-- All servers and computers containing data are protected by approved software, firewall and MFA security.
+- All servers and computers containing data are protected by approved software, firewall.

 FlowStore Systems Ltd all hold a certificate of registration with the Information

 FlowStore Systems Ltd also all hold valid ISO9001 certification.

 Personal data is of no value to FlowStore Systems Ltd unless the business can make use of it.
 However it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft.
 Therefore the following must be adhered to: